ssalaam/angular-firebase-user-service/README.md

     UserService.LogInWithGithub function (response)...
 ```

-#### If there is no exsitng user with these credentials stored the data will be stored in firebase as shown above
+#### If there is no exsitng user with these credentials the data will be stored in firebase as shown in previous example